US Outbound Investment Screening Programme Targeting Investments in Chinese Tech Companies

 Key points

-- The United States has issued new proposed rules governing US investments
+- The United States has issued new proposed rules governing US investments in technological firms in the People’s Republic of China specifically focused on artificial intelligence, quantum computing and semiconductors.

-geopolitical tension in recent years. - The final rules have not yet been published, but the proposed rules provide
+- The final rules have not yet been published, but the proposed rules provide insight into Washington’s strategy and approach.

-regime being imposed by the United States and many of its allies on
+- The measure comes amid an expanding technological export restriction regime being imposed by the United States and many of its allies on China that seeks to maintain a technological edge for both economic and military purposes.

 Disclaimer: The views, information and opinions expressed in this publication are the author’s own and do not necessarily reflect those of the GCSP or the members of its Foundation Council.
 The GCSP is not responsible for the accuracy of the information.